drruzh21/gitlab2/README.md

 # gitlab2
-# Hi there, this is a hotfix branch of the 2nd git lab in this year
+# Hi there, this is the development branch of the second git lab in this year